PROF. NOAM NOKED

 Sha Tin, NT, Hong Kong SAR

-Prof. Noked serves as the deputy director of the Ph.D. and M.Phil. programs at the Faculty of Law.
-He also serves as the honorary secretary of the Joint Liaison Committee on Taxation, a forum that discusses various tax issues and reflects the views of tax practitioners and several stakeholders to the Hong Kong Government.
-He is a member of the executive committee of the Hong Kong branch of the International Fiscal Association.
-He is also a U.S. tax consultant in the Hong Kong office of Baker McKenzie, advising financial institutions, trustees, corporations and individuals on U.S. and international tax matters.
-He is admitted to practice in Israel and New York.
+Prof. Noked actively engages with the professional community as the honorary secretary of the Joint Liaison Committee on Taxation, which facilitates dialogue between tax practitioners and the Hong Kong government.
+He is also a member of the Executive Committee of the Hong Kong branch of the International Fiscal Association.
+As a U.S. tax consultant at Baker McKenzie’s Hong Kong office, he advises financial institutions, trustees, corporations, and individuals on complex cross-border tax matters.

 EDUCATION